 - Lost wages and lost income

 - Repair or replacement of your vehicle

-- Replacement of other damaged personal property
+- Replacement of other damaged personal property or other property damage

 - Out-of-pocket costs